Freezer Paper Transfer Method

 Hi, I’m Gina!
-You may know me from my blog, The Shabby Creek Cottage.
-I’m so very excited to be a contributor here on The Graphics Fairy blog.
-It’s such an honor to be among such a creative crew!
-This week, I’m sharing a pretty simple project, for the Freezer Paper Transfer Method. {I love this awesome technique!} I started with this table runner (you can learn how to make it over at my blog, you can find the link at the bottom of this post for that.)
+I’m a blogger and crafter and you may know me from my blog, The Shabby Creek Cottage.
+This week, I’m sharing a pretty simple project for making our own DIY Transfer paper for an InkJet Printer.
+You are going to love this simple easy technique that uses Freezer Paper! {I love this awesome technique!} I started with this table runner (you can learn how to make it over at my blog, you can find the link at the bottom of this post for that.)
 You could make one too … or a store bought one is also fine.
 Ikea can be a great resource for simple linens that are inexpensive, so keep that in mind.

-Step 3: Print your image in reverse, and be careful not to touch the ink.
+Step 3: If you are using an image with text or Typography on it then print your image in reverse, and be careful not to touch the ink.
 It will stay wet until the next step and you don’t want it to smudge.

 Step 5: After you’ve ironed it down, put the runner on a hard surface (like a table) and use something to burnish down the paper even more.
 (I used a wooden spoon for this) I did it with and without this step – it really does make a big difference!
 Just rub, rub, rub and make sure that you’ve went over all of the graphic.

 Step 6: Then peel off the paper – and you are done!
+It’s like magic!
 The ironing makes the paper grab to the fabric, so it will be a bit like peeling off tape.

 Anonymous says